sans-blue-team/sec530-wiki/index.md

 The goal of the SEC530 wiki is to provide knowledge to the security community.
 As one gets better we all get better!
 As such this is a free source of cyber defense information primarily around Security Information Event Management (SIEM) systems.

-The other goal is for (**SEC530: SIEM with Tactical Analytics**)[https://www.sans.org/course/siem-with-tactical-analytics] students and is to increase the **in-class**, and, most importantly, **after-class** value of the course material.
+The other goal is for (**SEC530: Defensible Security Architecture**)[https://www.sans.org/course/defensible-security-architecture] students and is to increase the **in-class**, and, most importantly, **after-class** value of the course material.
 It is also designed as a method to give back to the security community by providing free information.
 This wiki is, and likely always will be, very much a work in progress.

 Contained in the wiki, you will find: